Students Rights and Responsibilities Handbook

 The decision to participate in a civic-engagement activity should involve a discussion between the student and their parent/guardian.
 Parents/guardians are encouraged to engage with their children about the purpose and impact of their participation in civic activities.

-Students planning to organize a protest or civic-engagement activity during school hours, on school grounds, must inform their school principal or designee at least two school days in advance, and a crowd control plan must be presented if a crowd is anticipated (per TTSD policy IGDA/IGDA-AR).
+Students planning to organize a protest or civic-engagement activity during school hours, on school grounds, must inform their school principal or designee at least two school days in advance, and a Crowd Control Plan must be presented if a crowd is anticipated (per TTSD policy IGDA/IGDA-AR).
 This advance notice allows the school to take necessary steps to ensure student safety.
 Classroom activities must not be disrupted, and the demonstration must not present a threat to student or staff safety or be a hazard to District property.

-No outside (non-staff) resource person/invited guest may be present unless the provisions of board policy IICB are met.
+No outside (non-staff) resource person/invited guest may be present unless the provisions of Board policy IICB are met.
 Demonstrations must be organized and led by students.
 Staff may serve in an advisory capacity to ensure students are complying with rules and regulations.

 TTSD’s attendance policy for excused and unexcused absences applies to absences resulting from civic engagement.
 Parents/guardians must pre-arrange the absence for their student or contact the school’s attendance line for the absence to be excused.
 Students with excused absences will be responsible for making up any missed schoolwork.
 Teachers will provide reasonable opportunities for students to complete assignments and assessments in line with the course syllabus and classroom expectations.